Braxxian/The-Auld-Pub/README.md

 * The header clearly navigates the site and responds to user interaction
 * Clicking or tapping the Logo zooms back to the home page
 * Clicking or tapping the 'gigs','contact' & 'grill' takes the user to the relevant page
+* The music section has a video clip showcasing a band playing in the pub
 * Parallax scrolling ensures a pleasing experience to the user
 * The footer gives links to all our social media pages
 * The site gives clear information about musical events and the food on offer